CamFlow/documentation/docs/configuration.md

 | `track`   | " |
 | `propagate` | " |

-TODO Can I also specify uid?

 ### group

 Like `file`, but for groups.

-TODO Can I also specify gid?

 ### secctx

 Same as `file`, but for security contexts.

-Specify a security context using the format ???.
+Specify a security context using the format of the main Linux Security Module of the system (see [here](https://selinuxproject.org/page/NB_SC) for SELinux).

 ## Additional information